Fresh House, Fresh Life

 One of my initial questions to the Haven Life team was, since you are so new, are you a startup that is going to go under and then leave people without life insurance??!?!
 But no, they are backed by MassMutual, a more than 160-year-old life insurance company.
 So they have the innovative spirit of a young startup coupled with the backing of a company with serious experience and integrity.

 So what about pricing?
-Well, I wanted to compare what we currently had with what they offer, so I logged in with a New York zip code (because they aren’t in California…YET) and it was more affordable than my current plan at an estimated $57.67 a month for a 30-year, $1 million policy.
+Well, I wanted to compare what we currently had with what they offer, so I logged in with a New York zip code (because when the post went live it wasn’t available in California yet, but is now live in California, yay!) and it was more affordable than my current plan at an estimated $57.67 a month for a 30-year, $1 million policy.
 Both Brian and I have 30-year, $1 million policies.Thirty years from now, our kids will be grown, and hopefully we’ll have paid off any debts, have 25 trillion dollars in our savings account, and organized our finances, so coverage will no longer be necessary – but the constant peace of mind is worth it.

 When shopping for life insurance, you can choose term lengths that are 10, 15, 20 or 30 years, and you certainly don’t have to get $1 million dollars in coverage.
 In fact, a common rule of thumb, is to get coverage that’s 5 to 10 times your annual salary.
 If you’re not sure how much coverage you need, you can use a free, online life insurance calculator.